bhuwanb23/TimeDrop/docs/general.md

-# add performance optimization notes
+# add testing guide

-Documentation for add performance optimization notes.
+Documentation for add testing guide.

 ## Overview

-This document covers the implementation details and usage of add performance optimization notes.
+This document covers the implementation details and usage of add testing guide.

 ## Setup